BillyOh.com

 You may be wondering what makes a garden ‘English’ and how it’s different from other landscapes.
 Like Greek gardens, the English garden holds its own history.

-When designing your own, think about clipped hedges, defined edges, and lush lawn.
+When designing your own, think about clipped hedges, defined edges, and lush lawns.
 Focus on natural-looking landscapes and paths that connect a series of areas.

 To give you more design inspiration, look at our list of English garden ideas and set up your yard in a regal way.